fhiso/legacy-format/data-model-noTag.md

 Implementations MAY ignore unexpected substructures; if only part of a list is ignored, the first part of the list SHOULD be preserved.
 Structures MUST NOT omit having substructures annotated with `!` or `+`.

-The order of list-valued substructures sharing the same URI is significant; unless otherwise specified, the order is interpreted as the submitter's preference, with the most preferred value first and subsequent elements listed in decreasing order of preference.
+The order of list-valued substructures sharing the same IRI is significant; unless otherwise specified, the order is interpreted as the submitter's preference, with the most preferred value first and subsequent elements listed in decreasing order of preference.
 The exact meaning of "preference" is not defined by this specification.

 {.example} A researcher unsure when a person was born could include two `[BIRT]` substructures within the `[INDI]`, with the one the researcher deems more probably true first.

 {.example} A researcher documenting an individual with several names could include the *researcher-preferred* name first; or could include the name the individual preferred at some point first; etc.

-{.example} Although an `[INDI]` is listed as having substructure "(`[IndividualEvent]`)\*", the order of the substructure `[ADOP]` and `[CENS]` (both subtypes of `[IndividualEvent]`) are *not* significant because they differ in URI.
+{.example} Although an `[INDI]` is listed as having substructure "(`[IndividualEvent]`)\*", the order of the substructure `[ADOP]` and `[CENS]` (both subtypes of `[IndividualEvent]`) are *not* significant because they differ in IRI.

 ## Abstract Types   {#Hierarchy}